 - Pages (shows which affiliate products do well on a specific page)

-Getting commissions through Amazon’s U.S. associates program is great, but what about your international visitors?
+Getting commissions through Amazon’s U.S. associates program is excellent, but what about your international visitors?

-Affiliates have lost money because they didn’t sign up for that country’s affiliate program.
+Affiliates lose money because they didn’t sign up for that country’s affiliate program.

-Sign up for as many affiliate programs as makes sense for your website.
+Sign up for as many that make sense for your website.